corgan2222/Dashboard/README.md

 - Checkbox to show frame content fullframe
 - Refresh frame each XX minutes to prevent buffer overflow or similare technic

+# looking for help on

+because of mylimited time, im looking for developers to work with my on this project

 # Build with